Summerland, British Columbia: Sport

-Summerland is formerly the home of the Summerland Steam of the Kootenay International Junior Hockey League, which relocated to Williams Lake in 2024.
-The town also used to be the home of the Summerland Sting (2001–2009), and the Summerland Warriors (1999–2000), both of whom played in the same league.
+The Summerland Arena opened in 1976 and has been home to a number of junior hockey teams in the city.
+The Summerland Jets will play in the Junior A British Columbia Hockey Conference starting in the 2026–27 season.
+The Summerland Arena is formerly the home of the Summerland Steam of the Kootenay International Junior Hockey League, which relocated to Williams Lake in 2024.
+The arena also used to be the home of the Summerland Sting (2001–2009), and the Summerland Warriors (1999–2000), both of whom played in the same league.
 Previously the Summerland Buckaroos played in the British Columbia Hockey League from 1983–1988.
 Summerland is also home to the Summerland Minor Hockey Association (SMHA) known as the Summerland Jets.

 Football Club (FC) Detonate, founded in 2024, competes in the South Okanagan Men’s Soccer League (SOMSL).

 Geography

 Summerland is located within the Thompson-Okanagan Plateau ecoregion.
 This is one of the warmest and driest ecoregions in Canada.
 It is characterized by rolling plateaus and major valley systems of the Okanagan, Thompson and Nicola Rivers.
 In the summer of 2003, a severe drought nearly rendered the town's reservoir incapable of ensuring a water supply through to the beginning of the next annual replenishment cycle.
 Since then, awareness of the real need for water conservation measures has begun to be taken seriously, and permanent water use restrictions are now in place.

 The immediate ecosystem consists of grasslands in a matrix of bluebunch wheatgrass and sagebrush amongst scattered ponderosa pines.
 The region has a gently rolling surface covered mainly by glacial deposits.
 Summerland is home to an extinct volcano, known locally as Giant's Head Mountain – so-named for its gigantic facial profile as viewed from the southeast.
 This hill dominates the town's land features and provides an hour's hike to the top for an expansive view up and down the Okanagan Valley.

-The range of representative wildlife around Summerland includes mule deer, Canada geese, California quail, ravens, coyotes, red wolves (half coyote, half wolf), blue grouse, bald eagles, and black widow spiders.
+The range of representative wildlife around Summerland includes mule deer, Canada geese, California quail, ravens, coyotes, wolves, blue grouse, bald eagles, and black widow spiders.
 The hills surrounding Summerland is the natural habitat for black bear, white-tailed deer, moose, cougars and bobcats, California big-horn sheep, mountain goats, and rattlesnakes.